-For our measurements, we use seven Sun Fire X4150 x64 servers from the G-Lab testbed [1], each with $2\times$ Intel Xeon L5420 Quad Core CPU ($2\times$ 6 MB L2 Cache, 2.5 GHz, 1333 MT/s FSB, and $8\times$ 2 GB RAM.
-The unit under test (UUT) is equipped with eight 1 Gigabit ports, while all other servers are equipped with only four 1 Gigabit ports.
-The UUT is connected on each NIC to three other servers each with a single connection using Cat.5e TP cable or better.
+For our measurements, we use seven Sun Fire X4150 x64 servers from the G-Lab testbed [1].
+Each server is equipped with 2×Intel Xeon L5420 Quad Core CPU (2×6 MB L2 Cache, 2.5 GHz, 1333 MT/s FSB) and 8×2 GB RAM.
+The unit under test (UUT) is equipped with eight 1 Gigabit ports on two network interface cards (NICs), while all other servers are equipped with only four 1 Gigabit ports.
+The network controller chip sets identified themselves as Intel 80003ES2LAN and Intel 82571EB.
+The UUT is connected on each NIC to three other servers each with a single direct connection using Cat.5e TP cable or better.
 The setup and interconnection of the servers is illustrated in Figure 2.